MireilleBF/cucumber-demo/src/test/java/fr/unice/polytech/cf/demo/store/README.md

 We use a facade to manage purchases simply by interacting between the purchasing store and the customer through a central system.
 For this, we use DAOs to represent knowledge that could be in Databases (customers and stores) and dependency injection to link these classes.

+_CustomerManager_ uses Constructor Injection : CustomerManage gets all its dependencies via its constructor (_CustomerDAO_).

+Similarly, _StoreManager_ uses Field Injection: StoreManager gets its dependencies via @Inject annotation (_StoreDAO_).

+_EcoSystemDefinition_ uses Constructor Injection using a container to share the central system between the steps.

+Test classes are defined, don't use cucumber, and explicit the use of containers.

 **Features** : _StockWithHistory.features_ defines simple tests that include verification of stock actions.
 **Implementations** :The steps are defined in both _StockProcess_ and _StockHistoryProcess_.
 To enable them to share the processed stock, we use a "container" that holds the stock.
 It is automatically created by the environment and establishes a link between the two classes of step tests.